publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/spti/ch401/m__us_usc_t49_s40101.md

 >                 “(i) the extent of the harm to the claimant, including any economic and noneconomic losses; and

->                 “(ii) the amount of compensation to which the claimant is entitled based on the harm to the claimant, the facts of the claim, and the individual circumstances of the claimant.
+>                 “(ii) subject to paragraph (7), the amount of compensation to which the claimant is entitled based on the harm to the claimant, the facts of the claim, and the individual circumstances of the claimant.

 >         “(2)  __Negligence__  __.—__